Shopify/example-app--payments-app-template--remix/README.md

-# Shopify Payments App Template - Remix [Typescript]
+# Shopify Payments App Template - Remix [Typescript] testing

 The `main` branch in this repository contains no changes to the source [shopify-app-template-remix](https://github.com/Shopify/shopify-app-template-remix).
 The typescript template for payments apps is a work in progress.